shlomimatichin/Pymake3/docs/manual.md

     # ...
 ```

-A target function always takes in a `conf` argument containing the pymake configuration.
+A target function always takes in a `conf` argument containing the pymake2 configuration.
 The target's name is the name of the function.

 ### Deleting directories